mchllngr/Quickero/README.md

 - AboutPage "Rate us on the Play Store" seems to be non functional

 # TODO
-- add a Dialog if Notifications are disabled in Android (onStart)
 - new notification icon
 - check customNotification-design on all api-levels
 - add firebase for crashlytics